 Spices are one of the major ingredients of Indian cuisine; without such spices food stuffs turns tasteless and unpleasant.
 In India, spices are also recognized as a kind of natural remedy.
 As every herb has some benefits in it, similarly these bountiful herbs are also enriched with numerous benefits.

-Here, we will be talking about one of the common and highly beneficial herb plant called “Turmeric”.
+Here, we will be talking about one of the common and highly beneficial herb plants called “Turmeric”.
 Apart from a simple herb spice, it has hidden many properties in it.
-So, lets proceed to our topic-
+So, let’s proceed to our topic-

-Turmeric is one of the most familiar yet one of the main ingredient in Indian cooking.
-Turmeric plants are 2-3 ft tall and leaves are spear-shaped just like bamboo leaves and somewhat like banana leaves; when crushed the leaves smells like mango leaves.
+Turmeric is one of the most familiar yet one of the main ingredients in Indian cooking.
+Turmeric plants are 2-3 ft tall and leaves are spear-shaped just like bamboo leaves and somewhat like banana leaves; when crushed the leaves smell like mango leaves.

-It bears pinkish-white coloured flowers and has ginger like underground stem and are yellow or white inside.
+It bears pinkish-white colored flowers and has a ginger-like underground stem and is yellow or white inside.
 They are converted into usable turmeric as after getting boiled and then dried.
-It has several varieties, some are-
+It has several varieties, some are:

 - Curcuma longa- It is the commonly used turmeric variety as a spice.

 - Curcuma aromatica– It is also called ‘Mango-ginger’.
 Its roots and leaves have a smell very similar to camphor mixed mango.

 - Berberis aristata- It has the same characteristics as normal turmeric.
 It is well-known for its medicinal values especially for macular degeneration etc.

 - Curcuma zedoaria- It is also called ‘Vanharidra’; majorly it is found in West-Bengal and is used for coloring.
 It is known as wild turmeric.